AkindeleRoqeeb/Predict-iphone-price-main-/README.md

-## Predict-iphone-price-main
+# Predict iphone price main.

-# limited dataset.
+## limited dataset.

-# you can do web scraping for more dataset.
+## you can do web scraping for more dataset.